apache/cloudstack-documentation/source/adminguide/networking/manage_guest_networks.rst

    guest network.
 To do that, click the "Edit" button.

    To restart a guest network, click the "Restart network" button.
 Please note all services provided by this network will be interrupted.
-When you check "Clean up", the virtual routers of guest network will be destroyed and new virtual routers will be provisioned.
+When you enable "Clean up", the virtual routers of guest network will be destroyed and new virtual routers will be provisioned.